The Divine Layer

 Cross-refs: ul-shroud.md, ul-cosmology.md, ul-demon-cosmology.md

-Fact: Gods do not walk the mortal world directly.
+Fact: Higher beings do not walk the mortal world directly

-Gods influence the mortal world through vessels, agents, blessed artifacts, and marked heroes — never by direct embodied presence.
+Higher beings influence the mortal world through vessels, agents, blessed artifacts, marked heroes, shrine pressure, and other mediated channels — never by direct embodied presence.
 Any apparent direct divine appearance in the mortal world is in fact mediated: a vessel, a manifestation through a sacred site, or an event interpreted as divine but structured through indirect means.

 Canonicity: hard canon